 J P Systems, Inc. specializes in the improvement of clinical data quality.
 Clinical data is complex and its granularity, or the degree of detail, is always related to the mission of the organization.
-A neonatal facility is going to collect different data about patients than an Allergist or an ER.
-Thus, healthcare domain specific knowledge is as important to data quality improvement as is the technical knowledge of IT data architecture.
+Healthcare domain specific knowledge is as important to data quality improvement as is the technical knowledge of IT data architecture.
 Proper standardization of the clinical data is a key first step.

 Data Quality is improved by:

-- Analyzing an EHRs data to find misspelled words and redundant synonyms
+- Analyzing an EHR’s data to find misspelled words and redundancies

 - Using the same semantics as a basis for logical and physical database model generation, software component and service generation, rule development (e.g., in production rule-based systems), etc.